Ambar Caterers

-Ambar Caterers is a Tulu-language comedy-drama film directed by Jaiprasad Bajal, Starring Saurabh S Bhandary and Sindhu Loknath in lead roles.
+Ambar Caterers is a 2017 Indian Tulu-language comedy drama film directed by Jaiprasad Bajal, Starring Saurabh S Bhandary and Sindhu Loknath in lead roles.
 The movie has been produced by Kadandale Suresh Bhandary.
-The movie was released on 24 Nov, 2017.
+The movie was released on 24 November 2017.
+The film was a box office success and ran for 50 days.
+After the film's success, it was screened at a Mumbai theatre.